zackaira/Theme-Site-Kit/readme.txt

 &#9989; **Block Patterns for Faster Site Building**: Access our growing library of pre-designed Block Patterns to speed up page creation in the WordPress editor.

 &#128312; We're working on adding more features...
-Send us some ideas and maybe we can on what you need!
+Send us some ideas and maybe we can add on the features you need!

 ## Theme Site Kit PRO Features: